How are Electricians Exposed to Asbestos?

 Electricians can encounter carcinogens throughout their workday across a variety of settings.
 Electrical workers (including linemen and wiremen) typically come across asbestos when construction materials made with the fiber are disturbed.
 Or they might come into contact with the toxin while working on old, asbestos-containing equipment like heating units, hot water tanks, generators, and turbines.

 Because of the widespread use of asbestos, especially in buildings and houses built before the 1980s, electricians’ potential for hazardous exposure is often much higher than other career fields.
-Electricians may be exposed to asbestos by:
+Electricians and asbestos exposure risks are often due to:

 - Arc chutes